 So, in this article, you’ll see an experiment about how to create a simple CSS3 loading animation.

 If you’re about to launch a new web product or you just need to improve the user experience for an existing web form, then this tutorial is for you.

 In this article you’ll find out how to design a clean and attractive CSS3 signup form.

 When you write CSS, there are some problems you may run into.
 Then, to overcome the situation, you’ll need to use some small and effective CSS tricks.

 In this article I’ll try to show you some tips and tricks that can definitely help you when writing CSS.

-Usually, a FAQ page is that long page with lots of questions and answers, the one we are searching for when we need some extra info regarding a subject.
-So, for example, if you own a website that sells stuff, then you will need a page like that.
+Usually, an FAQ page is that long page with lots of questions and answers, the one we are searching for when we need some extra info regarding a subject.
+So, for example, if you own a website that sells stuff, then you will need a FAQ page or a FAQ section.

-In this article you’ll learn how to add some CSS3 fine tuning to your ordered lists, using a semantic markup approach and CSS pseudo-elements.
+In this article you’ll learn how to add some CSS3 fine-tuning to your ordered lists, using a semantic markup approach and CSS pseudo-elements.